pinballash/ESP32-Pinball-OS/README.md

 # ESP32-Pinball-OS
-Simple Pinball Machine Operating System, designed for the ESP32 chip
+<h1>Simple Pinball Machine Operating System, designed for the ESP32 chip</h1>

 <b>Very early days</b> - this repository is nowhere near release yet, but is actively being worked on.